Confusion of Tagged Perturbations in Forward Automatic Differentiation of Higher-Order Functions: The Root Cause of the Bug

-This went wrong, yielding 0 instead of $g''(y)$, because the tag $\ve$ was generated exactly \emph{once}, when the definition of $\Dh$ was reduced to normal form in (\ref{eq:Dh-expand}).
-The instantiation of $\D$ is the point at which a fresh tag is introduced; early instantiation can result in reuse of the same tag in logically distinct derivative calculations.
-Here, the first derivative and the second derivative become confused at (\ref{eq:second-derivative}).
-We have two nested applications of $\TANGENT$ for~$\ve$, but for correctness these should be distinctly tagged: $\ve_1$ vs~$\ve_2$.
-If $\Dh$ were not already reduced to normal form, and we instead substitute its definition, then $\D$ will be instantiated twice, giving two fresh tags and a correct result:
+This incorrect result was due to the tag~$\eps₀$ being generated exactly \emph{once}, in~\eqref{eq:O2}, when $\Dh$ was calculated from $𝒟\;s\;0$ as (\ref{eq:O1}--\ref{eq:O6}) using the definition~\eqref{eq:Dh-definition}.
+The invocation $𝒟\;s\;0$ is the point at which a fresh tag is introduced; early instantiation can result in reuse of the same tag in logically distinct derivative calculations.
+Here, the first derivative and the second derivative become confused at~\eqref{eq:O12}.
+We have two nested applications of $\TANGENT$ for~$\eps₀$, but for correctness these should be distinctly tagged: $\eps₀$ \vs~$\eps₁$.